Innovation at the Heart of UK’s Largest Packaging Show15 February 2018

 Simon Reid, Sustainability Manager at Innocent Drinks will also shine a spotlight on the issue of sustainability within the packaging industry with his talk ‘Addressing the Plastic Bottle Dilemma’.

-Ron Cregan, Founder of Endagered Species, will analyse the effects plain packaging regulations could have if they were extended to industries such as alcohol, confectionary and snacks.
+Ron Cregan, Founder of Endagered Species, will analyse the effects plain packaging regulations could have if they were extended to industries such as alcohol, confectionery and snacks.
 Cregan will examine the multibillion dollar hit that the regulations could have on some of the world’s biggest brands, including Coca-Cola and Kraft in his presentation, ‘Plain Packaging - The Hazard Ahead’.

 The show will also feature The Pentawards Exhibit, bringing cutting-edge design onto the showfloor, giving attendees a global perspective of the best and most creative packaging designs from the last year.